 Terminator 2: Judgment Day (1991), 137 minutes, D: James Cameron

 Cameron's well-executed, action-packed sequel to the earlier film of the same name, with a huge $100 million budget.
 Arnold Schwarzenegger's Terminator (cyborg) character of the first film, The Terminator (1984) told everyone: "I'll be back" - and proved it with this film.
-The film takes place 11 years after the events of the first movie, in the year 1995.
-Sarah Connor (Hamilton) is now in a mental institution after attempting to blow up Cyberdyne Systems, and for acting delusional and insane over thoughts of an apocalypse.
-Her son John (Furlong) has become a rebellious foster child.
-This time, two cyborg terminators are sent from future Earth -- a T-800 model (Schwarzenegger) similar to the one from the first film, and the other, a prototype T-1000 (Patrick), who has the ability to 'morph' his body into any solid shape, impersonate other persons and even camouflage himself with the background.
-One is sent to protect the future leader John, the other to kill the boy who will lead humans to victory over the cyborgs.
-The film explores issues of fate, responsibility, loyalty, and the essences of humanity.
+The film took place 11 years after the events of the first movie, in the year 1995.
+Sarah Connor (Hamilton) was now in a mental institution after attempting to blow up Cyberdyne Systems, and for acting delusional and insane over thoughts of an apocalypse.
+Her son John (Furlong) had become a rebellious foster child.
+This time, two cyborg terminators were sent from future Earth -- a T-800 model (Schwarzenegger) similar to the one from the first film, and the other, a prototype T-1000 (Patrick), who had the ability to 'morph' his body into any solid shape, impersonate other persons and even camouflage himself with the background.
+One was sent to protect the future leader John, the other to kill the boy who would lead humans to victory over the cyborgs.
+The film explored issues of fate, responsibility, loyalty, and the essences of humanity.
 The sequel was made possible by Cameron's hugely successful blockbuster Aliens (1986) and The Abyss (1989).
 Unlike The Abyss, Terminator 2: Judgment Day would gross half its budget in its opening weekend, despite a running time of over two and a half hours, and end up making back twice its budget in the United States alone.
 The chief selling point, aside from the computer-generated special effects and dazzling, non-stop action sequences, were the two major stars, Schwarzenegger and Hamilton, who starred in the original.
 It would be followed by a mildly successful sequel, Terminator 3: Rise of the Machines (2003), in which only Schwarzenegger returned and faced off against a female "Terminatrix."
 This science-fiction blockbuster won four technical Academy Awards.

 Thelma & Louise (1991), 128 minutes, D: Ridley Scott